antmicro/protoplaster/protoplaster/docs/jinja2-doc.rst

 Hardware testing
 ================

-To perform hardware/BSP tests and open-source `Protoplaster `Github repository <https://github.com/antmicro/protoplaster>`_  framework has been used.
+To perform hardware/BSP tests and open-source `Protoplaster <https://github.com/antmicro/protoplaster>`_  framework has been used.

 Running Protoplaster runs the tests described in the following chapters: